 Aperson may be subjected to sexual violence by a particular group of perpetrators who act together all the time-this is also one incident of sexual violence because it involves the same group of perpetrators acting together all the time.

 Incident: International human rights standards

-- Number of incidents is a required variable under the Istanbul Convention. - This definition is based on US CDC standard definition 2014.
+- Number of incidents is a required variable under the Istanbul Convention. - This definition is based on US CDC standard definition 2014.129 i.
+Age abuse began

 11. Age abuse began and ended